xx715/ai-hw-Spring-2026-nn/README.md

 ### Observations

 * CNN achieved the highest classification accuracy.
-* MLP performed surprisingly well despite its simplicity.
+* MLP achieved strong performance despite using a much simpler architecture.
-* Vision Transformer remained competitive but slightly underperformed CNN.
+* Transformer remained competitive, but slightly underperformed the CNN in this experiment as transformers generally benefit from larger datasets and longer training.
-* Data augmentation produced a small decrease in clean test accuracy on MNIST.
+* Data augmentation resulted in a small decrease in test accuracy.
+Since the MNIST test set is already clean and well-aligned, augmentation introduces variability that is not reflected in the test data.

 ---